Grant updates

 • ensure local non-Indigenous businesses have culturally safe workplaces.

-We encourage Indigenous organisations to offer flexible projects that can be customised to meet individual needs and you can include a mix of the following services and activities:
+We encourage Indigenous organisations to offer flexible projects that can be customised to meet individual needs and you can include a mix of the following face-to-face services and activities:

-• delivery of fit for purpose, regionally responsive and culturally safe training approaches that are adapting to changing job markets and skills needs
+• delivery of fit-for-purpose, regionally responsive and culturally safe training approaches that are adapting to changing job markets and skills needs

-• provision of health and wellbeing support
+• provision of health and wellbeing support to build confidence

 • provision of ongoing career coaching and mentoring

-• applied research and/or course development and product design
+• applied research and/or course development and product design.

 Eligibility